 The US-made switches are referred to as “gold crosspoint”, or M4/M5/M6 Series.
 The German-made switches form Serie M7.
 Good evidence exists to indicate that we can distinguish the two types by easy visual indication, as noted under Design; in short, the US-made switches comprise Styles A, AB and B, and the German-made switches comprise Styles C (normal switches) and D (custom switches for Sagem).

 Following the cessation of manufacturing at the US sites, Cherry US appears to have switched to buying in M7 switches from Germany, making M7 the final designation for these switches.
 This can be see in the Keyswitch M7 brochure from January 1994, printed in the US, but depicting German M7 switches.

+Additional types were advertised in the 1973 catalogue, as noted on the schema page.
 A 1985 Cherry advertisement in Electronic Engineers Master Vol 2 1985/86 shows “M4/M5/M6 Series” and lists only part numbers for these three subseries.
 The existence of these designations three years on from the 1982 German catalogue (where Serie M7 is detailed) offers the final evidence that the two series (M4/M5/M6 and M7) were independent.